×

 The two traded points between kills to 27-27, and the Red Knights forced a fourth after two straight kills.

-Marshall quickly took back comfortability on the court in the fourth, cruising to a 14-6 lead with the help of Halle Devos and Nora Holmgren blocking, a pair of Julia Fahl service aces and one from Gillingham, and more hits from Avery Fahl and Drake.
+Marshall quickly got comfortable on the court again in the fourth, cruising to a 14-6 lead with the help of DeVos and Holmgren’s blocking, a pair of Julia Fahl service aces and one from Gillingham, and more hits from Avery Fahl and Drake.
 A kill each from Avery and Julia Fahl gave Marshall a 17-7 lead.

-The Tigers finished off the game, officially clinching the title, with an assisted block by Holmgren and Ryks, a Ryks’ kill and match point came from an Avery Fahl kill down the middle, as the team immediately fell to the court and shared hugs with one another for several minutes after.
+The Tigers finished off the game, officially clinching the title, when Ryks hit for a kill and combined with Holmgren from a block, and match point came from an Avery Fahl kill down the middle.
+The team immediately fell to the court and shared hugs with one another for several minutes after.

 The ride to the title

-Following Marshall’s semifinal win over No. 5 Cretin-Derham Hall on Friday, Gillingham said the team met over last summer after its championship loss to Alexandria last season to set the serious tone early, and they collectively decided the word to follow this year was ‘dedicated.’
+Following Marshall’s semifinal win over No. 5 Cretin-Derham Hall on Friday, Gillingham said the team met over the summer after its state championship loss to Alexandria last season to set the serious tone early, and they collectively decided the word to follow this year was ‘dedicated.’

-And, dedication is exactly what Marshall played with through all 35 games to reach the big stage once again.
+Dedication is exactly what Marshall played with through all 35 matches to reach the big stage once again.

-Marshall finishes its season 33-2 overall, and maintained a No. 2 ranked-status all year in the Class 3A coaches polls.
+Marshall finishes its season 33-2 overall, and held a top-ranked status all year in the Class 3A coaches polls.
 The Tigers also started out the year on a 16-match win streak, 14 of which were won in straight sets.

 Prior Lake and Lakeville South were playing on the opposing court of Marshall at the same time for the Class 4A championship.